PRE- AND POST-OPERATIVE INSTRUCTIONS

 Please plan to avoid heavy lifting, exercise, or strenuous activity for 7-10 days after surgery as this may inhibit healing, contribute to poor scar formation, or cause bleeding.
 This includes working out and mowing the lawn!

 It is a good idea to have some wound care materials at home, just in case your wound bleeds.
-Please obtain some petrolatum/Vaseline (or antibiotic ointment), gauze, tape, bandages, and an ace bandage.
+Please obtain some petrolatum/Vaseline, gauze, tape, bandages, and an ace bandage.
 We will instruct you on how to use these items.